 Most of the images on this site are from the copyright-free photography website, Unsplash, to whom huge thanks.
 This is the source of all pictures with Ian Pittaway Therapy branding, which include my name and contact details.
-To trace the origin of an unbranded photograph, right click and select “Save image as”, and you will usually see the name of the photographer and Unsplash credited as the file name.
+To trace the origin of a photograph, right click and select “Save image as”, and you will usually see the name of the photographer and Unsplash credited as the file name.

 Where this is not the case, origin is always credited where known.
 If any images on this site are uncredited and you are aware of attribution, please be in touch so I can give credit.